Bearing impedance measurement

 The electrical resistance is also calculated by the following formula:

-The complex impedance is measured by applying an AC voltage.
+The complex impedance is measured by applying a low alternating voltage that does not cause an electrical breakdown.
 The current is measured according to magnitude and phase.

 For the measurement of the dielectric constant, the imaginary part is decisive.
 Therefore, it is favorable to select a high frequency for the measurement of the dielectric constant.
 For the measurement of the specific conductivity, on the other hand, a low frequency is favorable, since the imaginary part becomes small and thus the decisive real part predominates.